 Irish maintenance grants

 In Ireland maintenance grants under the Student Grants Scheme are available for undergraduate courses of at least 2 years’ duration in a publicly-funded third-level institution in another EU member state.
-Depending on your income you may be eligible for a maintenance grant provided that you fulfill the conditions as to residence, age, academic attainments and nationality.
+Depending on your income you may be eligible for a maintenance grant if you fulfil the conditions for residence, age, academic attainments and nationality.
 You can find detailed information on the range of Irish grants and funds for students in further and higher education on the website www.studentfinance.ie.

 Funding for postgraduate study

 There are different sources of funding for postgraduate students.
 Some courses are advertised in the newspapers and include funding.
 Sometimes financial support is available from the university that is running the postgraduate course; sometimes you need to apply to an external body.
 Awards are available for a range of subjects, both for taught courses and research programmes.
 They vary as to amount, duration and whether they only cover fees or include maintenance as well.
 There are strict eligibility rules and deadlines for application.
 In addition, there are a large number of postgraduate students competing for limited funding.

 Postgraduate research/study scholarships: A number of scholarships for study abroad are awarded annually by foreign governments to Irish students who are engaged in, or have completed a course of third-level education.
 Details of scholarships are circulated to universities and other relevant third-level institutions of education.
 Details of scholarships may also be published on the Department of Further and Higher Education website and on the European University Institute website.
 If you are interested in applying for these scholarships, you should contact the Higher Education Equity of Access section of the Department of Further and Higher Education and ask to be placed on a mailing list for the scholarship offers.
 Application forms and relevant details will then be posted to you when the offers are open to receive applications.

 Tax relief on tuition fees